Why we need ICC Profiles and what they actually do.

 Namibia Quiver Trees in 256 Indexed Colors

 In printing, we can simulate the issues that we are working to overcome and prove how much ICC profiles help us, by printing that Granger Chart without any color management.
-I printed it directly to a matte media, which has a smaller color gamut (can reproduce a smaller range of colors) and I turned all color management off.
+I printed it directly to a matte media, which has a smaller color gamut (can reproduce a smaller range of colors).
+I also turned all color management off.
 This is what the print looked like (below).
 Compared to the image we looked at earlier, you can see that the colors are very different, and some even missing altogether.

 Granger Chart Printed without Color Management

 Then, I printed it again, with the color management turned on, and the ICC profile that I created for this media assigned.
 This is effectively telling the software how to interpret the image, to get it as close to the colors that the ICC profile tells the software that my printer can reproduce.
 Here is the resulting image (below).

 Granger Chart Printed with Color Management

 Keeping in mind that the Granger Chart contains many colors that my printer simply cannot print, making it look very different to the chart above, but I’m sure you’ll agree that the colors themselves are much closer to the chart than the version that we printed without any color management.
 If I was to print the chart out on gloss media, which has a much wider color gamut, we’d see more colors again, but it would still not be the same as the computer generated Granger Chart above, because of the limitations of the printer.
 Keep in mind too that this is not because I have a bad printer.
 I have one of the best printers available today, but this is the reality of where printing technology is today.